-The first step in the registration of an invention is the patent and utility model search to make sure that it is a new product or process.
-In addition to providing more information about pre-existing inventions, this process, which must be carried out by experienced experts, prevents possible unnecessary costs.
+To make sure you’re dealing with a new product or process, the first step in the registration of your invention is to conduct a patent and utility model search.
+In addition to providing more information about preexisting inventions, this process, which must be carried out by experienced experts, prevents possible unnecessary costs.

-The invention must be novel, not only in a certain country but worldwide.
+The invention must be a worldwide novelty, and not only in a certain country.
 Therefore, among other means, the search makes use of advanced algorithms, different international classifications, and in-depth knowledge of the relevant literature in the field.
-This determines the likelihood of the grant and allows us to adapt the filing and protection strategy.
+This determines the granting likelihood and allows us to adapt the filing and protection strategy.

-To assess whether it is economically viable to proceed with the registration filing, as this form of protection requires financial resources.
-If the process is not viable, you avoid the high costs of writing, filing, translating, or internationally protecting the invention.
-If it is viable, you gain greater legal certainty regarding the future granting of the right.
+Since this type of protection requires financial resources, we’ll assess whether it is economically viable to proceed with the registration filing.
+If the process isn’t viable, you’ll avoid the high costs of writing, filing, translating or internationally protecting the invention.
+If it’s viable, you’ll gain greater legal certainty concerning the future granting of your right.

-This allows the inventors to familiarize themselves with the market in which they operate or will operate, to discover the rights which have been obtained by competitors.
-The purpose of this is, for example, to guide the search and development towards those areas that will allow the achievement of patentable results.
+This allows the inventors to familiarize themselves with the market in which they operate (or will operate), to discover the rights which have been obtained by competitors.
+The purpose of Conflict Analysis is, for example, to guide the search and development towards areas that will allow the achievement of patentable results.
 It is a first step toward the Freedom to Operate and prevention of infringing third parties’ rights.

-Yes, this is possible.
-At Inventa International, we also provide services that search previously recorded designs, for the purpose of identifying situations of potential conflict with earlier rights or analyzing third parties’ portfolios.
+Yes!
+At Inventa, we also search for previously recorded designs, with the purpose of identifying potential conflicts with earlier rights or analyzing third parties’ portfolios.

 What is a patent, utility model, or industrial design search?

-This is a process which allows us to evaluate the likelihood that the rights protecting the technical aspects of inventions or the appearance of products will be granted.
+This search is a process that will allows us to evaluate the granting likelihood of the rights protecting the technical aspects of inventions or the appearance of products.

-This search is recommended in order to avoid unnecessary expenses - the remaining steps of the process of obtaining patents and utility models may be too costly.
-In other words, this work allows you to confirm that the object to be protected is new - anywhere in the world – with respect to those inventions that have already been made public or registered through other protection requests.
+This search is recommended in order to avoid unnecessary expenses - the remaining steps of the process for obtaining patents and utility models may be too expensive.
+In other words, this work allows you to confirm if the object to be protected is new – all around the world – with respect to inventions that have already been made public or registered through other protection requests.
 This ensures that your registration will not infringe third parties’ rights.